-If your knee is damaged by injury or arthritis, it may be hard for you to perform simple, daily activities like walking or climbing stairs.
-You may even begin to feel pain while you are sitting or lying down.
+If your knee has been damaged by injury or arthritis, it may be hard for you to perform simple, daily activities like walking or climbing stairs.
+You may feel pain even while sitting or lying down.
 The expert orthopedic team at Parkview Ortho Hospital can help diagnose the causes of your knee pain and determine the most effective treatment option.

 Anatomy of the knee

 The knee is the largest joint in the body, made of bones, cartilage, ligaments and tendons.

 - The lower end of the femur (thigh bone) rotates on the top of the tibia (shin bone), while the patella (knee cap) slides into a groove on the femur.